Pradip369/Pradip369/README.md

 - Callme: He/His or TeamWorker 😊

-- A passionate Self-taught Full-Stack developer 🥰
+- A passionate Self-taught AI Engineer and Full-Stack developer 🥰

 - Help to Python and JS community on <a target="_blank" href="https://stackoverflow.com/users/14131913/pradip">stackoverflow</a> at spare time 🤩